comake/openapi-operation-executor/README.md

 #### executeOperation

+The `executeOperation` method of an `OpenApiOperationExecutor` instance sends a properly formatted web request to the API described in the provided OpenAPI spec (as JSON).
 This library uses [axios](https://github.com/axios/axios) to send web requests.

-Requests will automatically use the method (GET, POST, etc.) that the OpenAPI operation is nested under in the provided spec.
+Requests automatically use the method (GET, POST, etc.) that the OpenAPI operation is nested under in the provided spec.

 ⚠️ This library currently only supports sending JSON data in request bodies.
 It automatically adds the header `Content-Type: application/json` to every request it sends.